|

 In any dealings with a collective body of people, the people

-though they don't know who wrote the book or even what book.
-Logan's Lament: Even the best of friends cannot attend each other's funeral.
+though they don't know Logan's Lament: Even the best of friends cannot attend each other's funeral.
 London's Law of Libraries: No matter which book you need, it's on the bottom shelf.
 Long's Law: Natural Laws have no pity.
 Lord Balfour's Contention: Nothing matters very much, and very few things matter at all.
 Lord Cohen's Comment: The feasibility of an operation is not the best indication for its performance.
 Lord Falkland's Rule: When it is not necessary to make a decision, it is necessary not to make a decision.
 Lorenz's Law of Mechanical Repair: After your hands become coated with grease, your nose will begin to itch.
 Louie's Laws of Horseracing: 1.
 The one you almost bet on is the one

 that wins.
 Lovka's Dilemma: You never get away, you only get someplace else.
 Lowe's Law: Success always occurs in private, and failure in full public view.
 Lowery's Law: If it jams, force it.
 If it breaks, it needed replacing anyway [also Sry's Law].
 Lubarsky's Law of Cybernetic Entomology: There's always one more bug.
 Lucas's